Chia-Network/node-chia-rpc/README.md

 # Chia RPC

-An implementation of the Full Node RPC calls written in TypeScript.
+Chia RPC client and various helper utilities.
 Wallet, Harvester, and Farmer implementations will be released later.